 Linked Steering Committee Spotlight: Hashta Meyta

 Linked Network Facilitators chatted with representatives from the Steering Committee to learn more about their experiences working in immunisation, what they are most looking forward to from the network, as well as some fun, personal facts about themselves.
-This spotlight features Hashta Meyta, National Coordinator, Expanded Program on Immunization, Ministry of Health, Indonesia.
+This spotlight features Hashta Meyta, Head, Secretariat for Coordination and Integration Immunisation Programme, Ministry of Health, Indonesia.

 You were also a member of the Learning Network for Countries in Transition, the previous phase of the Linked Immunisation Action Network.
 What tips can you give other countries to ensure they gain the most out of the peer-to-peer learning approach?